-Unless you can afford to pay for the things that Medicare doesn't cover, including the annual copayments and deductibles that apply to certain types of care, you may want to buy some type of Medigap policy when you sign up for Medicare Part B. There are several standard Medigap policies available.
-Each of these policies offers certain basic core benefits, and all but the most basic policy offer various combinations of additional benefits designed to cover what Medicare does not.
+There are several standard Medigap policies available.
+These policies offer various combinations of benefits designed to cover certain out-of-pocket costs, including Medicare coinsurance and co-payment expenses.
 Although not all Medigap plans are available in every state, you should be able to find a plan that best meets your needs and your budget.
-If you're enrolled in a Medicare Advantage Plan, you don't need (and can't buy) a Medigap policy.
+If you're enrolled in a Medicare Advantage (Part C) plan, you don't need (and can't buy) a Medigap policy.